asmenter15/GlassTips/README.md

 GlassTips
 =========

 This is a basic tip calculator for Google Glass.

-You have the option to set 3 percentages to whatever you like and can calculate it from the "ok glass" menu as well.
+You have the option to configure 3 percentages to any percentage 5% - 50% and can calculate the tip from the "ok glass" menu as well.

+"ok glass"
+"calculate my tip"
+"Twenty dollars and 30 cents"

+I apologize for the state of the code currently, I will be adding comments and cleaning up soon.\

+Hope you enjoy it!!